afrimapr/afrimapr-book/troubleshooting.md

 ## Objects

 - object 'x' not found
-    -Suggest that object x does not exist in the environment.
+    - Suggest that object x does not exist in the environment.
 Double-check if you reference correctly to it.
 E.g. if the spelling is correct or the object is contained within the dataset (dataset$x)
--

 ## Plotting and visualisaions